pillmuncher/hornet/docs/ARCHITECTURE.md

 - It commits to the current branch
 - It discards alternative choices up to a defined boundary

 **The boundary is explicit.** Cut only prunes within a `prunable` scope.
 A `prunable` context sets `prune = no` for its inner computation, so cut inside a `prunable` block jumps to the enclosing `no` rather than escaping globally.
 This is what prevents cut from being a global control hack and preserves composability: you can reason about cut locally.
+In the language of delimited continuations, `prunable` acts as a **prompt** and `cut` acts as a **delimited jump** to it.

 **Conceptually:**

 - Cut is not outside the model
-- It is an algebraic operation over continuations
+- It is a **control operator** that extends the MonadPlus algebra into a delimited continuation algebra
+- Its non-algebraic character is invisible in the code — `cut` looks structurally identical to `unit` and `fail`, differing only in which continuation it passes forward
 - Its scope is governed by `prunable`, not by implicit call stack position

 ---